Phase Transition of Parabolic Ginzburg--Landau Equation with Potentials of High-Dimensional Wells: Preliminaries

-where $\HH$ is the (mean) curvature vector pointing to the inner normal $\nn$.
-For $\delta>0$, the $\delta$-neighborhood of $\Sigma_t$ are the open sets We shall choose the $\delta_0$ (first appeared in \eqref{bulk2}) smaller enough so that the nearest point projection is smooth for any $t\in [0,T]$, and the interface \eqref{interface} stays at least $\delta_0$ distance away from the boundary of the domain $\p\O$.
-Analytically we have So for each fixed $t\in [0,T]$, any point $x\in B_{4\delta_0}(\Sigma_t)$ corresponds to a unique pair $(r,s)$ with $r=\dd_\Sigma (x,t)$ and $s\in \mathbb{T}^1$, and thus the identity holds with independent variables $(r,s,t)$.
+where $\kappa$ is the mean curvature and $\nn$ is the inward normal.
+For $\delta>0$, the $\delta$-neighborhood of $\Sigma_t$ is the open set We shall choose the $\delta_0$ (first appeared in \eqref{bulk2}) small enough so that the nearest point projection is smooth for any $t\in [0,T]$, and the interface \eqref{interface} keeps at least $4\delta_0$ distance away from the boundary of the domain $\p\O$.
+Analytically we have So for each fixed $t\in [0,T]$, any point $x\in B_{4\delta_0}(\Sigma_t)$ corresponds to a unique pair $(r,s)$ with $r=\dd_\Sigma (x,t)$ and $s\in U$, and thus the identity holds with independent variables $(r,s,t)$.
 Differentiating this identity with respect to $r$ and $t$ leads to the following identities: